kkub11/microtonal2/NOTES.md

 ```

 **Step 7: Validate range**
-Jim checks that the table has a range from ~0.1 to ~10.
+Jim checks that the table has a range from ~0.1 to ~10 and manually
-The UI should display the min/max and let the user adjust `power`
+adjusts parameters until it looks right.
+The UI must display the
+computed min/max cost and let the user adjust `power` and `maxPQ`
-and `maxPQ` until the range looks good.
+until the range is satisfactory.

 **User-adjustable parameters:**
-- `power` (slider 0.5–4.0): spreads score range
+- `power` (slider 0.5–4.0): spreads score range; increase with more primes
-- `maxPQ` (number input, e.g. 100): limits which just ratios to include
+- `maxPQ` (number input, e.g. 100): limits which just ratios are considered
-- `proximityK` (slider): strictness of the proximity penalty
+- `proximityK` (slider): strictness of matching just ratio to EDO interval

 ---